Synecdoche1/Void-NX/README.md

 ## Why Awoo and Goldleaf?
 Isn't one enough?

 Goldleaf is incredible for title management, but can be a bit broken at times at installing games.
 This is where Awoo comes in, as it works majority of the time.

+## Does HBG Shop work with this?

+Unfortunately no, as this uses Hekate it will not run on Vöid.
+There are ways around this, but at this time I will not be enabling this.

 ## Can I contribute?